-- The work of the Audit Commission and its appointed auditors is carried out in accordance with the provisions of the Audit Commission Act 1998 and the Code of Audit Practice 2010 (the Code).
-Responsibility for the conduct of the audit remains, at all times, that of the appointed auditor. - 3.36 The Code prescribes the way in which auditors of local government bodies, as defined in Schedule 2 of the Audit Commission Act 1998, appointed by the Audit Commission should carry out their functions under the Act. - Auditors' principal objectives are to review and report on, to the extent required by the relevant legislation and the requirements of this Code: (a) the audited body's financial statements and (b) whether the audited body has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+- 3.35 The work of the Public Sector Audit Appointments Ltd (PSAA) and its appointed auditors is carried out in accordance with the provisions of the Local Audit and Accountability Act 2014 and the Code of Audit Practice 2015 (the Code).
+Responsibility for the conduct of the audit remains, at all times, that of the appointed auditor. - 3.36 The Code prescribes the way in which auditors of local government bodies, as defined in Schedule 2 of the Local Audit and Accountability Act 2014, appointed by the PSAA should carry out their functions under the Act. - 3.37 Auditors' principal objectives are to review and report on, to the extent required by the relevant legislation and the requirements of this Code: (a) the audited body's financial statements and (b) whether the audited body has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.

-3.38 External auditors are appointed by the Audit Commission normally for a minimum period of five years.
-The Audit Commission prepares a code of audit practice, which external auditors follow when carrying out their audits.
+Prior to 1 April 2018, Eexternal Aauditors were appointed by the Audit Commission.
+From the financial year 2018/19, Eexternal Aauditors are normally appointed by Public Sector Audit Appointments Ltd (PSAA) for a minimum period of five years.
+The National Audit Office prepares a code of audit practice, which Eexternal auditors follow when carrying out their audits.

-- 3.39 To ensure that external auditors are given access at all reasonable times to premises, personnel, documents and assets that the external auditors consider necessary for the purposes of their work. - 3.40 To ensure there is effective liaison between external and internal audit. - 3.41 To work with the external auditor and advise the full council, Executive, the Audit Committee and Chief Officers on their responsibilities in relation to external audit.
+- To ensure that Eexternal Aauditors are given access at all reasonable times to premises, personnel, documents and assets that the Eexternal Aauditors consider necessary for the purposes of their work. - 3.40 To ensure there is effective liaison between Eexternal and linternal Aaudit. - To work with the Eexternal Aauditor and advise the Full Council, Executive, the Audit Committee and Chief Officers on their responsibilities in relation to Eexternal Aaudit.

-- To ensure that external auditors are given access at all reasonable times to premises, personnel, documents and assets which the external auditors consider necessary for the purposes of their work. - 3.43 To ensure that all records and systems are up to date and available for inspection.
+- To ensure that Eexternal Aauditors are given access at all reasonable times to premises, personnel, documents and assets which the Eexternal Aauditors consider necessary for the purposes of their work. - 3.43 To ensure that all records and systems are up to date and available for inspection.